-IFRS 17 establishes principles for the recognition, valuation and presentation of insurance contracts falling within its scope, as well as the provisions relating to the information to be provided about them.
-IFRS 17 provides that the liabilities relating to insurance contracts are measured on the basis of the best estimate of the future probable and discounted cash flows "Estimates of future cash flows" generally known as "Best Estimate"), extended with an adjustment for risk ("Risk Adjustment") covering the uncertainty of the estimates, and with a Contractual Service Margin (CSM) representing the expected future profits expected from the contract.
+The standard requires for value the insurance liabilities at the "Best Estimate" on the basis of the future discounted and probabilised estimated cash flows, completed with an adjustment for risk ("Risk Adjustment") covering the uncertainty on the estimates, and with a Contractual Service Margin (CSM) representing the future profits expected from the contract.

-The above approach, corresponding to the general model, is adapted for the contracts with a discretionary participation that can use, under predefined conditions, a specific model, the "Variable Fee Approach" (VFA) in which the contractual service margin (CSM) captures simultaneously the impact of the change of estimate on the liabilities and on the underlying assets.
+This approach, corresponding to the General model, is adapted for contracts with a discretionary participation feature which, if they comply with predefined conditions, can benefit from a specific model (the "Variable Fee Approach") in which the CSM captures at the same time the impact of the change of estimates on the liabilities and on the underlying assets.

-Short-term contracts may also use a simplified approach (the "Premium Allocation Approach"), which is similar to the deferral of premiums as currently practised for non-life policies.

-This approach can also be applied to some longer-term contracts if it the results obtained are equal to those of the general model.
+Short-term contracts can be measured using a simplified approach (PAA or "Premium Allocation Approach") comparable to the premiums deferral as currently applied for the non-life insurance contracts.
+This approach can also be applied to some longer-term contracts if it the results obtained are akin to those of the general model.

-BNP Paribas Cardif's profit sharing contracts sold in Europe and certain of its contracts sold in Asia should be able to be assessed according to the Variable Fee Approach.
-The other participating contracts that do not comply with the VFA application conditions will be treated as indirect participating contracts.
-Borrowers' insurance contracts and the pension benefits should be eligible to the general model or to the simplified approach if the conditions are fulfilled.
+Most of the BNP Paribas Cardif contracts with participation features should be eligible to the "Variable Fee Approach".
+Creditors' insurance contracts and protection contracts should be eligible to the general model or the simplified approach if the conditions are met.

-In addition to the expected upcoming changes regarding the recognition of insurance liabilities and reinsurance assets, the new standard should generate significant changes regarding revenue recognition from insurance contracts and expenses linked with those into the other comprehensive income.
+In addition to the expected changes regarding the measurement of insurance liabilities and reinsurance assets, the new standard shall generate significant changes as regards to revenue recognition from insurance contracts and expenses linked to those contracts in the Statement of comprehensive income.